sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 Now the deployment is complete, more information on configuring the Sourcegraph application can be found here:
 [Configuring Sourcegraph](../../config/index.md)

-## Advanced configuration

-The Helm chart is new and still under active development, and our values.yaml (and therefore the customization available to use via an override file) may not cover every need.
-Equally, some changes are environment or customer-specific, and so will never be part of the default Sourcegraph Helm chart.

-The following guidance for using Kustomize with Helm and Helm Subcharts covers both of these scenarios.

-If in doubt, or if you feel something ought to be added to the stock Sourcegraph Helm chart, please contact [support@sourcegraph.com](mailto:support@sourcegraph.com) or your Customer Engineer directly to discuss.

-### Integrate Kustomize with Helm chart

-For advanced users who are looking for a temporary workaround, we __recommend__ applying [Kustomize](https://kustomize.io) on the rendered manifests from our chart.
-Please __do not__ maintain your own fork of our chart, this may impact our ability to support you if you run into issues.

-You can learn more about how to integrate Kustomize with Helm from our [example](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/kustomize-chart).

-### Helm subcharts

-[Helm subcharts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/) can be used for permanent customizations to the official Sourcegraph helm chart.
-This is useful for changes such as adding a new resource unique to your deployment (PodSecurityPolicy, NetworkPolicy, additional services, etc.).
-These are long-lived customizations that shouldn't be contributed back to the Sourcegraph helm chart.

-With a subchart, you create your own helm chart and specify the Sourcegraph chart as a dependency.
-Any resources you place in the templates folder of your chart will be deployed, as well as the Sourcegraph resources, allowing you to extend the Sourcegraph chart without maintaining a fork.

-An example of a subchart is shown in the [examples/subchart](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples) folder.

-More details on how to create and configure a subchart can be found in the [helm documentation](https://helm.sh/docs/chart_template_guide/subcharts_and_globals).

 ## Upgrading Sourcegraph